rajsiddarth/Simple-ReAct-Agent/README.md

 [![Open in Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rajsiddarth/SimpleReActAgent/HEAD)
 ## 🔐 API Key Setup

-To use this agent, you'll need an OpenAI API key.
+To use this agent, you'll need an OpenAI API key..Paste your OpenAI key like this when prompted in notebook:

-1. **Create a `.env` file** in the root directory (same folder as `agent.py` or your notebook).
-2. Paste your OpenAI key like this:

 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+## Overview
 This project implements a basic ReAct-style agent that simulates step-by-step reasoning and action execution using OpenAI's GPT model.

 The agent runs in a loop of: